Gatlinburg Weekend Guide

-For a more intimate Smoky Mountain getaway, book 1 of the 4 luxury guestrooms at the Foxtrot Bed and Breakfast.
+For a more intimate Smoky Mountain getaway, book one of the four luxury guestrooms at the Foxtrot Bed and Breakfast.
 Each room offers a private bath, breathtaking views of Mt.
 Leconte, gourmet breakfasts and a variety of relaxing spa services.
 The bucolic chalet-style exterior of cedar and stone provides the perfect ambiance for a romantic Gatlinburg retreat.

 Where to Eat